 I don’t actually have a 4K external display myself, I am still using my old Cinema Display, and that’s where it starts getting annoying.
 It looks like it’s all HDPI or all back to HD.
 The Apple hardware handles that just fine: HDPI on the laptop with HD on the external screen.
 You can even have half of a window on one screen and half on another.
 Not so with the Dell: some applications are an ugly mess or completely unusable since it can’t seem to figure out what resolution it needs to use.

 The trackpad feels good and tap-to-click is on by default, but… impossible to use.
 It misfires so often that I had to turn off the tap-to-click after the first few minutes of use.
 I have been using Apple’s trackpads for years now and not once did it register a misfire.
 Dell or Ubuntu definitely have some catching up to do here.

 Didn’t think this through but should have expected the Magic Mouse would not be a good fit on Linux.
 It isn’t.
 Kernel modules you say?
 No thanks, I’ll grab a €2 USB mouse.
 Too bad, I do like the Magic Mouse.

 The keyboard feels good.
 Not exactly Apple quality, but good enough.
-The carbon fiber palm rest feels warm and the edges are not as sharp as the Macbook's.
+The carbon fiber palm rest feels warm and the edges are not as sharp as the MacBook’s.
 It is a palm grease magnet though.
-Switching from CMD to CTRL for most shortcuts was easier as expected.
+Switching from CMD to CTRL for most shortcuts was easier than expected.

 apt and I imagined the Ubuntu Software as a GUI for